microsoft/AcademicContent/Labs/AI and Machine Learning/Azure Bot Service/Azure Bot Service.md

 Software bots are everywhere.
 You probably interact with them every day without realizing it.
 Bots, especially chat and messenger bots, are changing the way we interact with businesses, communities, and even each other.
 Thanks to light-speed advances in artificial intelligence (AI) and the ready availability of AI services, bots are not only becoming more advanced and personalized, but also more accessible to developers.

 Regardless of the target language or platform, developers building bots face a variety of challenges.
 Bots must be able process input and output intelligently.
 Bots need to be responsive, scalable, and extensible.
-They need to work cross-platform, and they need to interact with users in a conversational manner and in the language the user chooses.
+They need to work cross-platform, and they need to interact with users in a conversational manner and in the language that the user chooses.

-The [Azure Bot Service](https://azure.microsoft.com/en-us/services/bot-service/), combined with [Microsoft QnA Maker](https://qnamaker.ai/), provide the tools developers need to build and publish intelligent bots that interact naturally with users using a range of services.
+The [Azure Bot Service](https://azure.microsoft.com/en-us/services/bot-service/), combined with [Microsoft QnA Maker](https://www.qnamaker.ai/), provide the tools developers need to build and publish intelligent bots that interact naturally with users using a range of services.
 In this lab, you will create a bot using the Azure Bot Service and connect it to a knowledge base built with QnA Maker.
 Then you will interact with the bot using Skype — one of many popular services with which bots built with the Azure Bot Service can integrate.

 ![](Images/bot-service.png)